-The term recuperation comes from Latin and means "recovery".
+The term recuperation comes from Latin and means "recovery."
 In electromobility, recuperation describes the ability to recover energy during braking and return it to the vehicle battery.

 Instead of losing the braking energy in the form of heat, it is converted into electrical energy and stored.
-This recovered energy can later be used to power the vehicle, which increases the overall range and reduces energy consumption.
+This recovered energy can then be used to power the vehicle, which increases the overall range and reduces energy consumption.

 In an electric vehicle, recuperation is carried out by the electric motor, which acts as a generator when braking or coasting.
 The motor converts the kinetic energy generated during braking into electrical energy.
 This energy is then fed into the battery.